Analysis | Why Hong Kong’s ‘Special Status’ in the U.S. Is Touchy Territory

 When Britain handed Hong Kong back to China, the Chinese government pledged that the city would have a “high degree of autonomy” in its legal and economic affairs for 50 years, under an arrangement known as “one country, two systems.”
 The 2019 U.S. report on conditions in Hong Kong said the city’s autonomy was “sufficient -- although diminished.”
 After the protests erupted in June, the State Department said that “continued erosion” of Hong Kong’s autonomy put its “long-established status in international affairs” at risk.

-With a threat to retaliate, although it hasn’t said how.
-Chinese Ministry of Foreign Affairs spokesman Geng Shuang warned U.S. lawmakers to stop meddling in China’s internal affairs “before falling off the edge of the cliff” and accused them of disregarding the “vile behavior” of “violent radicals.”
-The official Xinhua News Agency has used stronger language, accusing U.S. lawmakers of “smearing China to score cheap political gains as usual.”
-It blasted as “groundless” accusations about the loss of freedom or human rights issues in Hong Kong.
+Chinese state media has stepped up criticism of the U.S. and accused it of meddling in China’s domestic affairs.
+“Some U.S. politicians have gone into a frenzy to do whatever to curtail and contain China, by fair means or foul,” the People’s Daily said in a front-page commentary.
+“Their evil hope is that Hong Kong will go down in chaos and become a card in their hands to hold back China’s development.”
+The official Xinhua News Agency has dismissed as “groundless” accusations about the loss of freedom or human rights issues in Hong Kong.
 It also noted that the 2018 Human Freedom Index compiled by the Fraser Institute, a Vancouver-based think tank, ranked Hong Kong at No. 3, way ahead of the U.S. at No. 17.

 The city’s leader, Chief Executive Carrie Lam, has said it would be “totally unacceptable” for foreign legislatures to interfere in Hong Kong’s internal affairs, and that any sanctions would only complicate the problems in the city.
 (Lam was selected in 2017 by a committee of 1,200 political insiders overwhelmingly loyal to the Chinese government.)
 She has sought to reassure investors that the city still adheres to the rule of law and has an independent judiciary.
 She also has defended police actions.